Skip to content

 49mm GPS and Cellular (black)$1399S949 mm by 44 mm by 14.4 mm, 61.8g

-While the Apple Watch Ultra 2 is not as advanced as the Series 10, it’s still a capable smartwatch for those that like hiking, climbing, high-speed water sports and other adventurous activities.
-It’s significantly larger and heavier than the Series 10 but also boasts double the battery life.
+The Apple Watch Ultra 3 is a great smartwatch for those that like hiking, climbing, high-speed water sports and other adventurous activities.
+It’s larger and heavier than the Series 11 but also boasts double the battery life.
+The Apple Watch Ultra 3 has more accurate GPS for greater precision.

 Apple Watch Hermes